 Dietary Strategies

 - Prioritize omega-3 fatty acids from sources like salmon and walnuts to help maintain skin elasticity.
 Supplements such as Ultimate Omega-3 Fish Oil provide a potent dose.
+For food-first approaches, see easy ways to add omega-3s to your diet.

 - Incorporate plant-based proteins and lean meats to provide amino acids vital for collagen formation.